 Brett Harriman, your guide, will meet you in Bayeux, Normandy and escort you to our hotel for check-in and group orientation.
 We hit the ground running and start visiting the major sites, beginning with *Omaha Beach and Normandy American Cemetery (see cemetery No. 10) followed by the gun emplacements at **Pointe du Hoc.

-*Early Tuesday morning, June 6, 1944, German soldiers peered out from their coastal defenses to a truly awesome sight: an armada of warships – cruisers, destroyers, escorts, troop transports, gun boats, minesweepers, assault and landing craft – some 7,000 in all, delivering 150,000 men, filled the twilight horizon across the English Channel as far as the eye could see.
+*Early Tuesday morning, June 6, 1944, German soldiers peered out from their coastal defenses at sunrise to a truly awesome sight: an armada of warships – cruisers, destroyers, escorts, troop transports, gun boats, minesweepers, assault and landing craft – some 7,000 in all, delivering 150,000 men, that filled the horizon across the English Channel as far as the eye could see.
 A literal curtain of steel.
 Sea sick and frightened, the Allied men were brought ashore by specially designed landing craft known as Higgins boats, each transporting 36 soldiers.
 The landing craft lowered their iron ramps onto Omaha Beach at 6:30 a.m. and the first wave of troops rushed into a killing zone.
 GIs had to dash across some 200 yards of exposed beach under merciless enemy fire while sidestepping mines, steel obstacles, tank traps, barbed wire, and ultimately concrete bunkers and entrenched positions containing scores of German soldiers armed with machine guns, grenades, and anti-tank (PAK) cannons on the very bluff where Normandy American Cemetery now stands.
 Within the first two hours of combat, 2,400 Americans were dead — thus began the longest day on bloody Omaha Beach!

 **Pointe du Hoc is the coastal high ground betwixt Utah and Omaha beaches, site of extreme heroism demonstrated by Lt.
 Col. James Rudder (U.S. Army) and members of his 2nd Ranger Battalion, a.k.a.
 Rudder’s Rangers, who scaled sheer cliffs under enemy fire to capture and neutralize Nazi gun batteries.
 From Rudder’s initial force of 225 Rangers, only 90 survived the two-day battle!

 DAY 3 (Thursday), September 31 — Utah Beach, Brécourt Manor & Ste.
 Mère-Église